TruCypher/TruCypher/README.md

 # Greeting, I'm Z3usCypher 👋

-🔭 I'm currently collab/working on a project for [ESnkrs LLC](https://esnkrs.com/).
+🔭 I'm currently collab/working on a project for [ESnkrs LLC](https://esnkrs.com/).<br />
-🌱 Current'y exploring about distributed system and Golang and trying to master concurrency programming.
+🌱 Current'y exploring about distributed system and Golang and trying to master concurrency programming.<br />

 # Language